miklevin/MikeLev.in/_posts/2024-09-14-big-tech-picture.md

 ---
 title: "Get the Big Tech Picture to Maintain Agency"
 permalink: /big-tech-picture/
-description: Discover the evolution of foundational tech tools—from Unix to Python, Vim, and NixOS—and learn how understanding these principles empowers you to maintain independence and control in today's AI-driven landscape.
+description: I explore the foundational technologies that have shaped modern computing and AI, emphasizing how mastering these tools can empower individuals in an ever-changing technological landscape.
+I trace the evolution of computing from early concepts like virtual machines and Unix to the rise of scripting languages like Python and the innovative approaches of Nix and NixOS.
+I also delve into the importance of text editors like Vim and the role of community and collaboration in the development of Linux and Git.
+By understanding these fundamental technologies, individuals can gain greater control over their computing environments, enhance their productivity, and remain relevant in the face of evolving trends and AI-driven advancements.
 layout: post
 ---